Home

 It was also during this time that Fairchild Semiconductor produced the Resistor-Transistor Logic integrated circuit.
 This integrated circuit would be used as part of the guidance system of the Apollo Space program.

 During this decade, Fairchild Semiconductor became the second largest semiconductor company in the world, second only behind Texas Instruments.
 However, they still struggled with increased competition from start-ups.
-Later parts in the decade saw stock trouble for the company, which began to incur financial losses in 1968.
+Later parts of the decade saw stock trouble for the company, which began to incur financial losses in 1968.
 Their share price began to fall, as did their overall stock value.
 The company began to sell unprofitable portions of the company and close certain locations, a trend that continued into the 1970s.

 1970s

-Fairchild Semiconductor continued its impressive array of innovation, inventing numerous products, including the charge-coupled device and the F8 8-bit microprocessor that was used in computers.
+Fairchild Semiconductor continued its impressive array of innovations, inventing numerous products, including the charge-coupled device and the F8 8-bit microprocessor that was used in computers.
 The company also entered the videogame market, producing the Fairchild Video Entertainment System, otherwise known as the Channel F. This system was a forerunner for more popular and successful video game systems, such as the Atari 2600, and later the Nintendo Entertainment System.

 1980s